 The other driver cannot “find” you at fault no matter what the circumstances of the accident were, as the judgment of fault is not his or hers (or yours) to make.
 However, the other driver can allege that you were at fault, or that you at least shared in it.
 Even if his or her allegation is spurious, it can make it harder to recover damages for your property damage or bodily injuries.

-For exactly that reason, you should speak with a car accident lawyer as soon as possible after your accident, particularly if you believe the other driver was at fault in the crash.
+For exactly that reason, you should speak with a Fort Lauderdale car accident lawyer as soon as possible after your accident, particularly if you believe the other driver was at fault in the crash.
 You can speak with the attorneys at the Law Offices at Anidjar & Levine for help with your rear-end collision accident today.

-How Might the Driver who Rear-Ended Me Claim that I was at Fault?
+How Might the Driver who Rear-Ended Me Claim that I Was at Fault?

 Common wisdom says the back driver is always at fault in a rear-end collision.
 Perhaps you learned this in a driver’s ed or traffic safety class when getting your license.
-And while the back driver is indeed liable for a rear-end collision most of the time, as with most things in life, it is not absolute.
+And while the back driver is liable for a rear-end collision most of the time, as with most things in life, it is not absolute.

 The driver who rear-ended you might claim several things to suggest that you shared in the fault for the accident, such as: